MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceSearchAction.md

 - In the Results line, the values of the Item count, Total size, and Details properties are populated.
 - Location lines are added to the results.
 - The NumBinding property value is populated.
-This property includes only the primary mailbox, the main archive, and all additional archives.
+This property includes only the primary mailbox, the main archive, and any additional archives.
 - The affected location properties (for example, ExchangeLocation) are populated.
 - The CaseName property value is populated.